 “More than three fourths of all Americans are vitamin d-deficient.”

-If there is not enough calcium in the blood, Vitamin D will move to bones and signal the release of calcium from bones as a way to maintain intracellular and extracellular calcium concentrations.
-When there is sufficient calcium in the diet and body, Vitamin D is regulated and its production and activity is low.
+If there is not enough calcium in the blood, parathyroid hormone and calcitriol will move to bones and signal the release of calcium from bones as a way to maintain intracellular and extracellular calcium concentrations.
+When there is sufficient calcium in the diet and body, calcitriol along with parathyroid hormone will be regulated and calcitriol production and activity is low.
 When calcium is lacking in the body its production is high.
+When the body is deficient in Vitamin D, calcium and phosphorus are also released from the bones to enter the kidney to bring up serum levels.
+This makes the assessment of serum levels of calcium and phosphorus a flawed way to assess Vitamin D status.

 A decrease in Vitamin D and an oversaturation of calcium can often result in calcification to the breast, to arterial plaque as well as other areas in the body as calcium cannot be properly utilized and metabolized by the body.
 Moreover, if there is too much Vitamin D in the system due to toxicity, calcification within the body can also occur.
 Therefore it is essential to be testing once a year for serum Vitamin D levels especially if one is on a vitamin d supplements.
 Calcium ion serum testing should also be conducted once a year to monitor the amounts that are in the body and if there is a possibility of an overdose of vitamin d (too much vitamin D can lead to bone calcification).